English

 Unmatched views

 The bridge's biggest draw is undoubtedly the unparalleled perspective it offers of Neuschwanstein Castle.
-You can picture yourself looking directly across the gorge at the striking towers and turrets that appear to be lifted from a children's book.
-It's the quintessential image of the castle, the one that has graced postcards and captured imaginations for generations.
+The striking towers and turrets appear to be lifted from a children's book.
+It's the quintessential image of the castle, the one that has graced postcards for generations.

 A royal love story

 The bridge's historical significance adds another layer of intrigue.
-Built as a tribute to Queen Marie by King Maximilian II, it's a tangible reminder of a royal love story.
-Strolling over the bridge gives the experience a romantic touch while allowing you to engage with a bit of Bavarian history.
+Built as a tribute to Queen Mary by King Maximilian II, it's a tangible reminder of a royal love story.
+Stroll through the bridge and enjoy the expansive views across the Bavarian countryside.
+Far beyond, you can also see the Alps.

 Photo opportunities